Can all my team members start at the same time?

 As spots are limited in each wave a multi-climb participant will have to enter and pay for each wave separately and fullfil the minimum fundraise pledge of $50 per entry to receive their bibs.

-As all registrations are linked to a personal email address we suggest that multi-climb participants use a gmail account and add +1, +2 for each subsequent registration. e.g. email is <firstname.lastname@example.org> which is used for 1st entry, simple enter same address a second time using email@example.com or a 3rd time with firstname.lastname@example.org etc
+As all registrations are linked to a personal email address we suggest that multi-climb participants use a gmail account and add +1, +2 for each subsequent registration.
+E.g. an email is <firstname.lastname@example.org> which is used for the 1st entry, simply enter same address a second time using email@example.com or a 3rd time with firstname.lastname@example.org etc

-To fundraise, a participant should use just one of their created fundraising pages and ask their network of families and friends to donate to.
+To fundraise, a participant should use just one of their created fundraising pages and ask their network of families and friends to donate.

-Please contact us, should you have any questions in regards of climbing mulitple times on event day.
+Please contact us, should you have any questions regarding climbing mulitple times on event day.

 Where is the best place to stay?

 Travelodge Southbank are the official accommodation partner of the Eurea Stair Climb.
-Climbers can book direct and save now using this link Book Now to obtain a 15% discount, before 26th Oct, or until booked out.
-The discount applies between Friday 23rd and Monday 26th November 2018.
+Climbers can book direct and save now using this link Book Now to obtain a 15% discount, before 26th Oct, or until sold out.
+The discount applies between Friday 23 and Monday 26 November 2018.
 If booking via the Hotel web-site please use Promo code: EUREKA89

 And post climb, why not head to the Travelodge Hotel Melbourne Southbank’s restaurant for breakfast?
 A hot breakfast buffet is available to all patrons through to 12 noon, on event day.
 Just show your event bib to have a delicious buffet breakfast for only $15.